Contract Between the Two Oil Companies Is Related to Judicial Drilling Services That Were Disputed, Neither Will Bear Compensation

 -

-The alleged irregularities allegedly involved a former Pride third-party marketing consultant to provide services in connection with the DS-5 drilling services contract.
+The alleged irregularities supposedly involved a former outsourced marketing consultant of Pride to provide services in connection with the DS-5 drilling services contract.

-At the time, Ensco said there was no evidence that "Pride, the Company or any current or former employees were aware of or involved in any wrongdoing."
+At the time, Ensco stated that there was no evidence that “Pride, the Company, or any current or former employees were aware of or involved in any irregularities”.

-Petrobras alleged that Pride was aware that the DS-5 shipbuilder made improper payments to the former third-party marketing consultant who shared the improper payments with former Petrobras employees, and that Pride may have aided or facilitated those payments. individuals.
+Petrobras alleged that Pride was aware that the shipbuilder of the DS-5 made improper payments to the former outsourced marketing consultant who shared the improper payments with former Petrobras employees and that Pride may have assisted or facilitated those improper payments.

-In a statement released Thursday, Ensco said the terms of the agreement were confidential, adding that "no payments will be made by either party in connection with this agreement."
+In a statement released on Thursday, Ensco said that the terms of the contract were confidential, adding that “no payment will be made by either party in connection with this agreement”.

-It added: “The parties also agreed to normalize trade relations.
-As a result, the agreement provides for Ensco's participation in current and future Petrobras auctions on the same basis as all other companies invited to these auctions”.
+It added: “The parties also agreed to normalize business relations.
+As a result, the agreement provides for Ensco’s participation in Petrobras’ current and future auctions on the same basis as all other companies invited to these auctions.”

-As for the driller behind the now-resolved brawl, Bassoe Analytics data shows the rig was cold stacked in Spain.
+Regarding the driller behind the now-resolved dispute, Bassoe Analytics data shows that the equipment has been cold-stacked in Spain.